tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 #### 6. Domain decomposition for parallel processing
 #### *a) Aerospace*:
 - In overset grids/nested grids for aerospace the embedded grid and the background grid both do calculations at the same type.
 So, one can do the domain decomposition over all grids. so if you have 2 grids.
-You can divide them into "x" number of processors.
+You can divide both the grids into "N" number of processors.
 The exchange of information happens at each time step at the boundaries from child to parent.
 So effectively you can use more computational power as you are domain decomposing all grids.

 #### *b) Ocean*:
 - In atmosphere/ocean models the domain decomposition happens only at a particular grid first so first the parent would run, then the child would run over the same processors. this means that when parent is running, child has to wait and vice versa.
 Then the information from child to parent is sent back.
 That completes one cycle of time stepping.
-The reason for this is that in these models, not only solve for velocity and pressure evolve but also tracers evolve.
+The reason for this is that in these models, not only solve for velocity and pressure evolve (N-S equations) but also tracers evolve.
 For child grid usually a smaller time step is required for CFL criterion (Most models are explicit in time marching except for vertical direction).
 So the child is slowly evolving in time.
-If one hypothetically run all the grids in parallel that would mean that child and parent are both evolving differently.
+If one hypothetically ran all the grids in parallel that would mean that child and parent are both evolving differently.

 #### 7. Turbulence Modeling
 #### *a) Aerospace*: